 No biological control solution seems to be available against this disease.
 Please contact us if you know of any.
 Treatments with organic fungicides include formulations containing copper salts such as copper hydroxide or copper sulfate may provide some protection against leaf spot infection.
 Fungicides work best if combined with sanitation of the field.

 Always consider an integrated approach with preventive measures and biological treatments if available.
 Preventive measures are essential to control the disease but ultimately fungicides are required to maximize yield and quality.
 Five to seven applications are recommended, starting 2 weeks after bloom, depending on disease pressure.
-The most common active ingredients used to control cherry leaf spot include chlorothalonil, captan, strobilurins and several sterol demethylation inhibitors such as fenbuconazole, tebuconazole, myclobutanil and fenarimol.
+The most common active ingredients used to control cherry leaf spot include chlorothalonil, captan, strobilurins and several fungicides such as fenbuconazole, tebuconazole, myclobutanil and fenarimol.
 The alternation of active ingredients provides the best protection against the generation of resistant fungi.

 Use more resistant varieties, if available for the crop.,Select a planting sight that is always exposed to direct sunlight and has good air circulation.,Proper pruning to open the canopy will increase sunlight penetration and air circulation.Add plant fortifiers to create a balanced nutrition supply.,Provide a good drainage to the field.,Check the plants for any sign of disease after the leaves are completely unfolded.,Collect and destroy fallen leaves in late autumn.